Maury Yeston: Musical theatre career

 After the success of Nine, Yeston left his position as associate professor at Yale, although he continued to teach a course there every other semester alternating between songwriting and Schubert Lieder.
 He then turned to writing a musical version of Gaston Leroux's novel, The Phantom of the Opera.
 He was approached with the idea by actor/director Geoffrey Holder, who held the American rights to the novel.
 Initially, Yeston was skeptical of the project.
 "I laughed and laughed....
 That's the worst idea in the world!
 Why would you want to write a musical based on a horror story?....
 And then it occurred to me that the story could be somewhat changed....
 [The Phantom] would be a Quasimodo character, an Elephant Man.
 Don't all of us feel, despite outward imperfections, that deep inside we're good?
 And that is a character you cry for."

 Yeston had completed much of Phantom and was in the process of raising money for a Broadway production when Andrew Lloyd Webber announced plans for his own musical version of the story.
 After Lloyd Webber's show became a smash hit in London in 1986, Yeston's version could not get funding for a Broadway production.
-However, in 1991, it premiered in full-scale, top-quality production at Houston's Theatre Under the Stars and has since received over 1,000 productions around the world.
+However, in 1991, it premiered at Houston's Theatre Under the Stars and has since received over 1,000 productions around the world.
 The Houston production was recorded as an original cast album by RCA records.
 Yeston's Phantom is more operetta-like in style than Lloyd Webber's, seeking to reflect the 1890s period, and seeks to project a French atmosphere to reflect its Parisian setting.